 "Every decision I made in the Six Nations wasn't based upon the British and Irish Lions, and captaincy and things, it was what was best for myself and the team at the time to make sure I could perform.

 "The captaincy people have spoken about for the last 12 months really as well as squad selection, but I've said all along that all you can do is try to concentrate on the present and your own performance.

 "Luckily Warren has put faith in me and picked me as captain and I'm absolutely delighted with that."

 The 2013 squad begin with a warm-up game against the Barbarians in Hong Kong on 1 June, before travelling on to Australia for nine more games that include three Tests against the Wallabies.

-Wales' 15-strong contingent are set to dominate the opener against the Baa-Baas, as Ireland and England still have players involved in the Pro12 and Premiership play-offs.
+Wales' 15-strong contingent against the Baa-Baas, as Ireland and England still have players involved in the Pro12 and Premiership play-offs.